Meghan Markle Reportedly Pushed Prince Harry To Leave Royal Family So She Could Chase Limelight

 According to biographer David Jones, Meghan likes to get her own way and she is interested in chasing the limelight.
 As Radar Online reports, she wants to be a bigger part of Hollywood and less a part of the royal family, so she pushed hubby Harry to make a move.

 “I saw this coming.
 It was just a matter of time,” one person told Jones, who is writing a biography about the duchess.
-“With Meghan, its [sic] always been her way or the highway.”
+“Its [sic] always been her way or the highway.”

 Reportedly, what Meghan wants is to be the center of attention.